demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 ***
 List of apps with permissions for the site, if permission_id is provide it will return the details of that permission.

+#### Permission required

+`Sites.FullControl.All  - Application`
+The command only runs from admin instance.

 #### Base Command

 `msgraph-list-site-permissions`